solidatus/node-api-query/README.md

   2 passing (24ms)
 ```

+## Running a Webserver

+This is node app can also be run as a separate webserver that you can query using REST API calls
+The entry point for the webserver is `server.js`

+**The current webserver implementation only supports the querying functionality as of 18/10/21**
-### Run Webserver
+### Requirements

-The query api can be run as webservice by running
+- node
+- npm
+- a valid Solidatus API token to read a model

+To authenticate against the API, you will need to request an API token from your user account page in Solidatus.
+Information on how to get this can be found at `/help/api/authenticating.html` in your Solidatus instance help pages.

+### Starting the server

+The command to start the webserver is:

 `node server --host <SOLIDATUS_HOST>`

 - `<SOLIDATUS_HOST>` - The URL of the Solidatus instance, e.g. https://trial.solidatus.com

-The webservice uses the REST API protocols:
+by default the port that the server listens on is `8080`

+### Authentication

+Similarly with the standard lone app, the webserver requires a valid Solidatus API token to execute a query on a model.

+To authenticate a REST API call to the service, the api token needs to be passed into the header of the request.

+**Example**

+`curl -H "Authorization: Bearer <API_TOKEN>"`
-#### Executing a query
+### Executing a query

-The queries can be executed by using a `GET` request on the `/api/query` endpoint and providing a solidatus API token and `modelId` and `query` as query string parameters.
+The queries can be executed by using a `POST` request on the `/api/query` endpoint and providing the `modelId` and `query` fields in the `JSON` body of the `POST` request
 The API call returns a JSON object.

+**Example**

+`curl -X POST -H "Authorization: Bearer <API_TOKEN>" -H "Content-Type: application/json" -d '{"modelId": "<MODEL_ID", "query": "<QUERY>"}' http://localhost:8080/api/query`

+- `<MODEL_ID>` - The ID of the model in Solidatus
+- `<QUERY>` - The Solidatus query

+Requests can be made using any tool that allows you to send HTTP requests.